tinypigdotcom/App-RPGTool/README.md

 # App-RPGTool
-A tool to help me manage RPGs
+-A tool to help me manage RPGs
+-See Dropbox/dmb/gitroot/rpgdb for database.